Frostday/RedBot/README.md

 This dataset contains millions of reddit comments and their responses from the year 2016 to 2020 from many different subreddits.
 I recommend downloading .xz files as they contain the same data as .bz2 files but use higher compression.

 ## Model
 I used the model which was proposed in one of Google's research papers - "Attention is all you need".
-This research paper <add>.
 A basic implementation of this model can be found here - https://blog.tensorflow.org/2019/05/transformer-chatbot-tutorial-with-tensorflow-2.html.
 ![](assets/model.png)

 ## Results

-200 epochs and 100,000 observations
+- 200 epochs and 100,000 observations

 | Loss   | Accuracy |
 |:-------|:---------|